ldn-softdev/cmail/README.md

   username (option -u)
 - setting a username (option -u) requires setting a password (-p) as well
-- a password (-p) requires a username; if the username is not given, it is attempted to be recovered from `-H "From: ..."' hdeader
+- a password (-p) requires a username; if the username is not given, it is attempted to be recovered from `-H "From: ..."' header
 - specifying a username/password automatically implies using `smtps://' protocol (instead of default `smtp://')
 - subject could be passed either via -s or via -H 'Subject: ...'; the latter